aschearer/image-powertools/ReadMe.md

 A good way to get started:

-1. Fork the Image Power Tools repos.
+1. Fork the Image Power Tools repo.
-1. Create a new branch in you current repos from the 'master' branch.
+1. Create a new branch in you current repo from the 'master' branch.
 1. 'Check out' the code with Git or [GitHub Desktop](https://desktop.github.com/)
 1. Push commits and create a Pull Request (PR)